Frequently Asked Questions

 What does a SACSCOC reaffirmation cycle look like?

 The process of reaffirmation takes more than a year, during which time SACSCOC reviews and evaluates the institution at least three separate times before voting to reaffirm an institution.
 The first step of that process is when the institution submits its compliance certification, a document that details the institution’s continuous adherence to SACSCOC’s quality standards.
-GGC’s compliance certification is a 265-page report that links to 746 separate supporting documents.
-It was submitted on March 1, 2023, and SACSCOC returned its review on April 26, 2023.

 A team of reviewers from SACSCOC takes 6-8 weeks to review and provides a response to the institution’s case for compliance for each standard, which forms the basis of the next step in the cycle, the institution’s Focused Report.
 A Focused Report is the institution’s revision to any of its initial cases for compliance as presented in its compliance certification.
 An institution has about six months to complete its Focused Report.
 GGC is completing its Focused Report now and will submit it Sept.
 6, 2023.

 Along with the Focused Report, an institution must submit an additional document called a Quality Enhancement Plan (QEP).
 A QEP is a description of an institutionwide initiative to grow student achievement and student success through a coordinated implementation of one or more learning innovations intended to benefit the student community in specific ways.
 GGC’s QEP is focused on leveraging experiential learning to enhance critical thinking.
-Over the last 15 months, faculty, staff and students across the college have collaborated on the proposal, which is being written and will be submitted with the Focused Report Sept.
-6, 2023.

 After the submission and review of the Focused Report and QEP, SACSCOC schedules a third review, the on-site visit.
 An On-Site Committee of up to a dozen SACSCOC reviewers will come to campus to further review documentation and talk with faculty, staff and students about its Focused Report and other standards the institution did not need to respond to in its Focused Report.
 Members of the On-Site Committee do not work for SACSCOC; they are administrative leaders and faculty from SACSCOC-accredited institutions.

-What is going to happen during the on-site visit?
+What happens during an on-site visit?

 How can I learn more?

-Starting in August, the Academic Assessment and Accreditation office will host a series of campuswide information sessions.
-Look out for announcements and the schedule for those sessions.
-In the meantime, if you have questions, contact Dr. Tom Lilly, assistant provost for Academic Assessment and Accreditation, or Helen McDaniel, assessment and accreditation specialist.
+If you have questions, contact Dr. Tom Lilly, assistant provost for Academic Assessment and Accreditation, or Helen McDaniel, assessment and accreditation specialist.
 They will be happy to assist you.